Mario Puzo

 Mario Francis Puzo (/ˈpuːzoʊ/; /it/; October 15, 1920 – July 2, 1999) was an American author and screenwriter.
 He wrote crime novels about the Italian-American Mafia and Sicilian Mafia, most notably The Godfather (1969), which he later co-adapted into a film trilogy directed by Francis Ford Coppola.
-He received the Academy Award for Best Adapted Screenplay for the first film in 1972 and for Part II in 1974.
-Puzo also wrote the original screenplay for the 1978 Superman film and its 1980 sequel.
+He received the Academy Award for Best Adapted Screenplay for the first film in 1972 and for its sequel Part II in 1974.
+Puzo also wrote the original screenplay for Superman (1978) and its 1980 sequel.
 His final novel, The Family, was released posthumously in 2001.

-Life and career
+Early life

-Puzo was born in the Hell's Kitchen neighborhood of Manhattan in New York City to Italian immigrants from the Province of Avellino; his father was from Pietradefusi and his mother from Ariano Irpino.
+Mario Francis Puzo was born in the Hell's Kitchen neighborhood of Manhattan in New York City on October 15, 1920, to Italian immigrants from the Province of Avellino; his father was from Pietradefusi and his mother from Ariano Irpino.
 When Puzo was 12, his father, who worked as a trackman for the New York Central Railroad, was committed to the Pilgrim State Hospital for schizophrenia, and his wife Maria was left to raise their seven children.

-Mario Puzo served in the United States Army Air Forces in Germany in World War II, and later graduated from the City College of New York.
+Puzo graduated from the City College of New York, and served in the United States Army Air Forces in Germany in World War II.